openjdk/guide/src/guide/fixing-a-bug.md

 #. **Create a changeset**

-   Follow the instructions in [Producing a Changeset].
+   Follow the instructions in [Working With Pull Requests].

 #. **Update the bug content**